divad12/blog/_posts/2011-11-02-how-khan-academy-is-using-machine-learning-to-assess-student-mastery.markdown

 $$ P(\text{next problem correct} | \text{just gained proficiency}) $$

-which is just notation desperately trying to say "_Given that_ we just gained proficiency, _what's the probability of_ getting the next problem correct?"
+which is just notation desperately trying to say "*Given that* we just gained proficiency, _what's the probability of_ getting the next problem correct?"

-However, naive Bayes is typically used for _classification_ &mdash; the task of determining which discrete category a data point belongs to &mdash; rather than for _regression_ &mdash; returning a continuous value (in our case, a probability estimate in \\([0,1]\\)).
+However, naive Bayes is typically used for _classification_ &mdash; the task of determining which discrete category a data point belongs to &mdash; rather than for _regression_ &mdash; returning a continuous value (in our case, a probability estimate in $[0,1]$).

 So, our full-time volunteer Jace, who is much more versed in statistics and machine learning, used R to quickly prototype and evaluate different machine learning algorithms and feature sets.
 R is the de-facto programming language for statistical computing and comes pre-packaged with data analysis and machine learning tools.

 To evaluate the different algorithms, input features, and thresholds, we came up with some metrics to gauge for desirable characteristics:

 - **Mean problems done to reach proficiency** &mdash; ideally we like to minimize this so that students can spend less time rote grinding on problems they know well, and move on to other concepts.
-- **\\(P(\text{next problem correct} | \text{just gained proficiency})\\)** &mdash; Unfortunately, this is hard to correctly measure in our offline data set due to the streak-of-10 bias: students may loosen up after they gain proficiency and spend less time on subsequent problems.
+- **$P(\text{next problem correct} | \text{just gained proficiency})$** &mdash; Unfortunately, this is hard to correctly measure in our offline data set due to the streak-of-10 bias: students may loosen up after they gain proficiency and spend less time on subsequent problems.
 - **Proficiency Rate** &mdash; The percent of proficiencies attained per user-exercise pair.
 Again, this is hard to measure because of the streak bias.
 - **Confusion matrix for predicted next problem correct** &mdash; This is for comparing binary classifiers on their accuracy in predicting the outcome of any answer in a user's response history.
 We build up the [confusion matrix](http://en.wikipedia.org/wiki/Confusion_matrix), and from that extract [two valuable measures](http://en.wikipedia.org/wiki/Sensitivity_and_specificity) of the performance of a binary classifier.